GServlet/gservlet-api/README.md

 ```

 More information can be found on the [homepage](https://gservlet.org) where you can find
-the online [documentation](https://gservlet.org/docs) and the [JavaDocs](https://gservlet.org/javadocs/1.0) for this current release can be browsed.
+the online [documentation](https://gservlet.org/docs) and the [JavaDocs](https://gservlet.org/javadocs/1.0) for this current release can be browsed as well.

 ## Requirements